Bowserinator/Periodic-Table-JSON/periodic_table/README.md

-_README="""A Python library of periodic data statically generated from **PeriodicTableJSON.json**  (https://github.com/NMRbox/Periodic-Table-JSON) on {datestamp}.
+A Python library of periodic data statically generated from **PeriodicTableJSON.json**  (https://github.com/NMRbox/Periodic-Table-JSON) on 2023 Jan 28.

 An *Element* dataclass and *PeriodicTable* container class is generated from the JSON data.

 Currently only the single valued str, float, and int are supported.
-The JSON fields {missing} are omitted.
+The JSON fields *shells*, *ionization_energies*, *image* are omitted.

 # Installation